wufa2023/PhenoDP/README.md

 # PhenoDP

-PhenoDP is a deep learning-based tool for assisting in the diagnosis of Mendelian genetic diseases.
-It requires at least two files to be prepared in advance:
+PhenoDP requires at least two files to be prepared in advance:

 ## Required Files